 Otherwise, you'll potentially lose control of your funds and run the risk of having your hard-earned ZIL tokens removed from the wallet.

 Zilliqa Wallet Features

-Thanks to its unique nature, Atomic Wallet doesn't store your private keys on a centralised exchange or server.
+Thanks to its unique nature, Atomic Wallet doesn't store your private keys on a centralised swap or server.
 Instead, your private keys are encrypted and stored directly on your device, ensuring that you never lose control of your funds or privacy.

 Overall, more than 500 crypto tokens are supported by Atomic Wallet, including ZIL, Bitcoin (BTC), Ethereum (ETH) and Ripple (XRP).
 What's more, Atomic Wallet is uniquely compatible with multiple operating systems, namely macOS, Android, iOS and Windows.

 While you're currently unable to buy ZIL tokens directly through the site, the coin is featured as part of Atomic Wallet's staking program.
-Staking refers to the process of actively participating in transaction validation on a proof-of-stake (PoS) blockchain, in exchange for cash back determined by an annual ROI.
+Staking refers to the process of actively participating in transaction validation on a proof-of-stake (PoS) blockchain, in swap for cash back determined by an annual ROI.

 On a final note, you can also participate in Atomic Wallet's membership and reward scheme as a ZIL holder.
 To join in, you'll just have to buy in at the minimum requirement of 100 AWC (which is Atomic Wallet's native token).

 Then, just swap this with BNB on Binance Dex, at which stage you ca swap your tokens with ZIL and earn distributed rewards on a monthly basis.